 An organization is a group of users that have access to a shared account.
-As such, they can all access the different projects (repositories) of the organization.
+As such, they can all access the different repositories of the organization.
 An organization can be composed of several teams, each having a defined role in the project's development and also different access rights.
-This makes organzations an easy and powerful tool to collaborate on a project.
+This makes organizations an easy and powerful tool to collaborate on a project.

 Everyone can create organizations on Codeberg for free.
 The following sections will show you how to create and manage an organization.

-Details about the roles involved (owner, admin, member...) are given in the section Access rights below.
+Details about the roles involved (owner, admin, member, etc) are given in the section Access rights below.

 On your Dashboard, click on the